AlphaLunaFurry/fennec/DEMOCRACY.md

-Fennec Fyre Command
+Fennec Fire Command
 ===================

-Fennec Fyre Command is a module built on top of the Fennec Overlay that extends the functionality of Fennec Fyre and Fennec Share to provide distributed decisionmaking, collaborative policymaking, liquid or direct democracy, and/or open source collaborative lawmaking.
+Fennec Fire Command is a module built on top of the Fennec Overlay that extends the functionality of Fennec Fire and Fennec Litter to provide distributed decisionmaking, collaborative policymaking, liquid or direct democracy, and/or open source collaborative lawmaking.